ANNIEsoft/ToolAnalysis/UserTools/FilterLAPPDEvents/README.md

 Where to save the filtered files.

 csvInputFile (string)
-The LAPPDStatistics csv files containing LAPPD event data.
+The LAPPDStatistics .csv file containing LAPPD event data.

 RangeOfRuns (string)
-The range of runs you will be filtering.
+The range of runs you will be filtering events through.
 This is appended to the SavePath and FilteredFilesBasename.
 ```